3 hour workshop

 What will I gain from the workshop?

-You’ll come away knowing how to write a good CV, and the importance of targeting it to suit each job.The workshop will guide you through these areas:
+You’ll leave our CV Clinic knowing how to write a good CV, and the importance of targeting it to suit each job.The workshop will guide you through these areas:

 - What style of CV best suits your career history (we’ll supply alternative formats)